nextflow-io/nextflow/docs/reference/stdlib.md

 `sum() -> ?`
 : Returns the sum of the values in the iterable.
 The values should support the `+` operator.

+`sum( mapper: Closure ) -> ?`
+: Transforms each value in the iterable with the given closure and returns the sum.
+The values returned by the closure should support the `+` operator.

 `toList() -> List`
 : Converts the iterable to a list.